 Day 9 – Masada & Eilat Coral Nature Reserve

-After that it was time to leave for Eilat as our plan was to explore the Eilat Coral Nature Reserve during the afternoon.
-We ate in the car and drove for a couple of hours, then reached the nature reserve around 1pm.
-We didn’t pay entrance as we already had the money saving ticket card but rented masks, snorkel & fins for about 40 ILS each.
-We spent the whole day snorkeling and relaxing at the beach.
+After that it was time to leave for Eilat as the plan was to explore the Eilat Coral Nature Reserve during the afternoon.
+I ate in the car and drove for a couple of hours, then reached the nature reserve around 1pm.
+I didn’t pay entrance as I already had the money saving ticket card but rented masks, snorkel & fins for about 40 ILS each.
+I spent the whole day snorkeling and relaxing at the beach.
 After all, this reserve is literally a protected beach with wonderful snorkel right by the coast.

-Around 5pm we left the reserve to go our accommodation for the evening, Americana Hotel Eilat.
+Around 5pm, left the reserve to go the accommodation for the evening, Americana Hotel Eilat.
 I was skeptical about this place because the reviews weren’t the best but it was amazing!
 The rooms are basic but clean, there is a safe in the room and they provide tea/coffee, towels and bath robes.
 There is a nice big pool and it also has a spa with a jacuzzi, sauna & massage.

-We went out for a beer in a local brewery called Soof and then headed back to Americana Hotel Eilat for dinner.
+Went out for a beer in a local brewery called Soof and then headed back to Americana Hotel Eilat for dinner.
 Dinner was amazing!
 So many options and so many vegan ones.
-We ate too much, and went for a walk to see the town of Eilat.
+Ate too much, and went for a walk to see the town of Eilat.
 It was quite nice, more of an upmarket beach town with lots of malls and stores.

 Stay at: Americana Hotel Eilat